stephencrowell/lungair-fhir-server/README.md

 ### Custom data source

-To populate the FHIR server with our own data, we will need to write a bit of python.
+To populate the FHIR server with custom data, a bit of Python is needed.
 The procedure is to subclass the `PatientDataSource`, `Patient`, and `Observation` classes in [data_sources/patient_data_source.py](data_sources/patient_data_source.py), specifying how the patient and observation data should be created.

 A more in-depth explanation with examples can be found [here](example/example.md).

 #### Adding Custom Observation Types

-In cases where our data source has additional observation types not supported in [observation_types.json](observation_types.json), it is possible to add our own observation types by simply adding an entry to [observation_types.json](observation_types.json):
+In cases where the custom data source has additional observation types not supported in [observation_types.json](observation_types.json), it is possible to add new observation types by simply adding an entry to [observation_types.json](observation_types.json):

 ```json
 "ObservationTypeName":